Blog Trends in STEM

 4. Work Together

 Have you heard the phrase “two heads are better than one”?
 Well, it’s true.
-By collaborating with others, you can combine your knowledge, perspectives, backgrounds and experiences to create the most impactful solutions – and happiest teams!
-Ask campers questions when they have a hard time coming up with solutions.
-Offer assistance if they look like they’re stuck or struggling to use the given materials to make their big ideas come to life.
-You can even encourage them to team up with friends to share ideas, come up with new solutions and build awesome inventions.
+Great leaders understand that you can combine your knowledge, perspectives, backgrounds and experiences to create the most impactful solutions – and the happiest teams!
+LITs ask campers questions when they have a hard time coming up with solutions and offer campers help if they look like they’re stuck.
+They may even encourage campers to team up with friends to share ideas and build awesome inventions.

 “I don’t think anyone makes anything today without help from others.” – Hall of Famer George Alcorn, inventor of the X-ray spectrometer